mlswg/mls-architecture/draft-ietf-mls-architecture.md

 degree of trust must be placed in a (likely) centralized authentication resource, or on out-of-band processes such as manual verification.

-> **RECOMMENDATION:** Select the strongest MLS Credential type available among
+> **RECOMMENDATION:** Select the strongest MLS Credential type which is
-> the target members of an MLS group.
+> supported by all target members of an MLS group.

 If the AS is compromised, it could validate a (or generate a new) signature keypair for an attacker.
 Because a user can have many MLS clients running the